Mushroom Risotto with Garlic, Thyme, and Parsley

 - 1 tablespoon olive oil

-- 3 finely chopped shallots or 2 medium onions
+- 3 finely chopped shallots or 1 finely chopped yellow onion

 - ½ a head of celery, finely chopped